Earth Notes: MHRV (Mechanical Heat-Recovery Ventilation) and HR25H Review

 Why Use MHRV?

 To improve heating efficiency, houses must become more air-tight so as to leak less heat through "unplanned ventilation".
-But that then brings increased stuffiness (elevated CO2 levels) and moisture/humidity from people inside breathing.
-Unless dealt with this is unpleasant and unhealthy and can cause mould to grow for example.
+But that then brings increased stuffiness (high CO2 levels) and moisture/humidity from people inside breathing, cooking and washing.
+Unless dealt with, this is unpleasant and unhealthy, and can cause mould to grow for example.

 MHRV can also help keep the heat out in summer, when the building is cooler than outside.
 Keep the ventilation and your cool!

-(Note that there are various similar names/terms in use for the technology.
-MVHR or Mechanical Ventilation with Heat Recovery is another common one.
-SRHRV ie Single Room Heat Recovery Ventilation for this style.
-Also energy saving fan or energy-efficient extractor fan.)
+(Note that there are various similar names for this technology.
+MVHR or Mechanical Ventilation with Heat Recovery are a couple.
+SRHRV ie Single Room Heat Recovery Ventilation for this particular style.
+Also energy saving fan or energy-efficient extractor fan.
+Or just plain old HRV, ie Heat Recovery Ventilation.
+Also ERV for Energy Recovery Ventilation, for systems that exchange humidity between the air streams.)

 Heating/energy efficiency and ventilation seem at odds with one another.
 But by imposing a heat-exchanger between incoming and outgoing air (similar to the counter-current exchanger that lets penguins stand on ice without freezing their hearts) enough fresh air can be provided while retaining most of the heat.